There are too many to-do list apps. Trying them all would be a massive task, and I know because I did.

 How we evaluate and test apps

-I've written about technology in general, and productivity specifically, since 2009.
-In that time, I've personally tried basically every to-do list app that has come out, and I'm usually depending on at least one of them to function.
+I've written about technology in general, and productivity specifically, since 2013.
+In that time, I've personally tried basically every major to-do list app that has come out, and I've always relied upon at least one of them to function.

 Of course, when it comes to managing a to-do list online, everyone has different criteria.
-I kept this in mind as I tested, and I noticed a few features that made certain apps stand out.
+I kept this in mind as I tested, and I tried not to just pick the apps that suited me best, but the ones that suit different people who approach task management in other ways.
+Regardless, there were a few features that made certain apps stand out.

 What is a to-do list app for?